Are you a woman who wants to get started with calisthenics?

-- the 6 best calisthenics exercises for women, and
+- the six best calisthenics exercises for women,

-- a simple workout routine you can do at home with minimal equipment
+- a simple workout routine you can do at home with minimal equipment, and

 Let’s get started.